leenput/microcredential-nextflow-project/README.md

 git clone git@github.com:leenput/microcredential-nextflow-project.git
 ```

-Note: Nextflow should be installed on your system.\n
+Note: Nextflow should be installed on your system.\
 If working on VSC, make sure to carry out the following configurations before running the pipeline:
 ```
 module load Nextflow/24.10.2